 And that starts with a PFD (personal flotation device)!

-The PARKsmart PFD Lending Program is a water safety program that is carried out at 70 parks across the province.
+Our PFD Lending Program is carried out at 70 parks across the province.
 At any of the participating parks, campers can borrow a PFD, FREE of charge.

 Initiated in 2003, the goal of this program is to raise awareness of water safety and reduce the risk of drowning or injury related to water activities.

 PFDs offered through the program are available to both adults and children, and can be acquired through a parks staff member.

 Borrowing a PFD will make your trip more safe and enjoyable!

 Thank you to our amazing partners!

 Thanks to continued support from Stearns, Ontario Power Generation, the Canadian Red Cross, and SWIM Guide, our provincial parks are thrilled to help keep our visitors safe with our PFD Lending Program.

 Statistics support the necessity of a life jacket: 95% of drowning victims were not wearing a PFD.
 Anxiety, waves, clothing and cold water can work against you when found in a dangerous situation.

 A PFD is just the beginning to water safety.
 Following Ontario Parks’ water safety principles will ensure fun and safe activities when in the water.